-Where a participant -
+17. Where a participant-

-- (a) in his capacity as such enters into any transaction with a clearing facility; and - (b) but for this paragraph, would be a party to that transaction as agent, then as between the clearing facility and any other person, the participant is for all purposes- - (i) deemed not to be a party to that transaction as agent; and - (ii) deemed to be a party to that transaction as principal,notwithstanding any other enactment or rule of law.
+- (a) in his or her capacity as such enters into any transaction with a clearing facility; and - Participants to be party to certain transactions as principal. - (b) but for this paragraph, would be a party to that transaction as agent, then as between the clearing facility and any other person, the participant is for all purposes- - (i) deemed not to be a party to that transaction as agent; and - (ii) deemed to be a party to that transaction as principal, notwithstanding any other enactment or rule of law.